Need the help of a contractor or service provider to help your business?

 Not every supplier will have online reviews or social media pages but it’s always worth finding out what you can.
 Try not to sign up with the first supplier you see through Facebook or Gumtree advertising.

 Ask around within your own business or social network for recommendations of suppliers, then look for a portfolio of work or case study examples on their website.
-As a general rule, it’s a good idea to get at least three quotes from different suppliers so you can compare their pricing, expertise, experience and other factors.
+Generally, it’s a good idea to get at least three quotes from different suppliers so you can compare their pricing, expertise, experience and other factors, including:

 Be clear about what you want to achieve